Recursion in Bosatsu

 Bosatsu is a total language.
 Recursion is restricted so every def is guaranteed to terminate.

 Loops in Bosatsu are intentionally stricter than loops in most programming languages.
-We still support loops through recur, but each loop must have a decreasing structural argument (or explicit decreasing fuel) so termination is provable.
+We support recursive loops through recur and loop, but each loop must have a decreasing structural argument (or explicit decreasing fuel) so termination is provable.
 This is required for the main safety goal: a sound type system we can trust.

 This page expands the short notes in the language guide with concrete patterns from examples in the bosatsu compiler repository, plus background on the fuel pattern and Bove-Capretta/domain-predicate styles.